leonardopottmayer/dotnet-webapi-hexagonal-architecture-template/README.md

 ## Database configuration

-This project access a MySQL database using the Adapter.Data project.
+This project accesses a MySQL database using the Adapter.Data project.
 A simple initial database setup is required.
 The SQL commands are located in the "database" folder.